OUR ENVIRONMENTAL POLICY

 • Sustainable and/or recycled packaging for physical and merchandise sales

-• Adding additional donation options for all customers on our online stores which will be spread out among a handful of charities with social impact at their core
+• Adding donation options for customers on our online stores supporting environmental and social impact charities

 Touring

-• Asking promoters and venues to source rider items and catering from local farms
+• Asking promoters and venues to source rider items and catering from local, sustainable suppliers

 • Encouraging fans to car share or take public transport when travelling to shows

-• Using rechargeable batteries on all equipment where possible and using proper battery disposal where not possible
+• Using rechargeable batteries on all equipment where possible and proper battery disposal where not

-• Encouraging venues and promoters to be more green
+• Encouraging venues and promoters to implement sustainable practices including renewable energy and waste reduction

-• Using green transport methods, where possible, and always researching new forms of transport.
+• Using green transport methods for personnel and equipment transport where possible, and researching new sustainable transport options

-We are continually working to do better, so if you have suggestions, then please email jen@thebothysociety.com
+We are continually working to do better, so if you have suggestions then please email